What genre are you looking for?

 When director Gonçalo Braga and I spoke for the first time, he introduced me to his first big project, Dolo.
 The pilot of a series for which he has great ambitions.
 Being his first project, Gonçalo wanted a trailer that stood apart from series like Euphoria and 13 Reasons Why, and made Dolo look bigger than its budget.

+Gonçalo and I spoke a lot about what the strengths of the film were, how the trailer should feel and most importantly what not to do in it.
 The result was a trailer with a fast-paced edit to the sound of a slow song by Édith Piaf, which helped it achieve over 100,000 views on Instagram.

 Uníssono/Unison